aws-samples/mlops-pipeline-prestodb/blog_post.md

             })
             ```

-        -   Now that our transformer object is created, we pass the
+        -   Now that the transformer object is created, pass the
-            transformer input (that contains the batch data from our
+            transformer input (that contains the batch data from the
             `batch preprocess` step) into the `TransformStep`
             declaration.
-The output of this pipeline is stored in an S3
+Store the output of this pipeline in an S3
             bucket.

         ``` python